JustenRickert/not-not-a-blog/src/view/story-text/md/introduction.md

 ### Introduction

 It's a bright room.
-Not a dark room.
 It's like usually that things start out in a dark room.
 Like eyes open up, it's hard to see for a moment or something, then someone proclaims something obvious like _Looks like you're awake_.

 Not this time.
-This time it's a bright room.
+This is not a dark room.
 There's no one in particular paying any attention.

-There is the noise of footsteps in the background.
-Many footsteps.
+There noise the background.
+Footsteps.
+Lots of them.
 Accompanying the footsteps are voices.
 Many voices speaking in many different conversations, the kind of conversations businesspeople have.
-The word _sales_ can be made out clearly and numerously.
+The word _sales_ can be made out again and again.
+The word _sales_ is being said with many different alien accents and a few different alien languages.

 A row of chairs sits against a wall.
 At the end of the row of chairs is a door.
 The door is labeled _Plorkis Crok, Recruitment Director_.

 The chairs are owned by the Contraxis Space Exploration corporation.
-The door is owned by the Contraxis Space Exploration corporation and labels the employee in charge of bringing new employees into it.
-Every chair is filled with a potential new employee of the Contraxis Space Exploration corporation, and, well, they will probably soon be owned by the Contraxis Space Exploration corporation too.
+The door is owned by the Contraxis Space Exploration corporation and labels the employee in charge of bringing in new employees.
+Every chair is filled with a potential new employee of the Contraxis Space Exploration corporation, and, well, they too will probably soon be owned by the Contraxis Space Exploration corporation.

 All around are blinking panels.
-Above some of them are large portholes to the endless outer space.
+Above some of the blinking panels are large portholes to the endless outer space.
 Outside the portholes, between the very distance, untwinkling stars, are spacecrafts of all kinds docking and departing from impressive spacecraft carriers.
-The spacecrafts are not entirely owned by the Contraxis Space Exploration corporation; however, the impressive spacecrafts carriers are.
+The spacecrafts are behemoth, extravagant examples of what happens when a very diverse collection of alien engineers work together.
+The spacecraft carriers also.
+The spacecrafts are not entirely owned by the Contraxis Space Exploration corporation; however, the impressive spacecraft carriers are.

 Altogether, the scene represents the accomplishments of the Federation of Socialist Planets.
-In commemoration of such extraordinary accomplishments, the government of the Federation of Socialist Planets provided funded directly to the Contraxis Space Exploration corporation to build the space station _Notnotablog_.
+What the Federation of Socialist Planets once accomplished was bringing together aliens from all over the galaxies.
+To this day this is what it continues to do.
+In commemoration of such an extraordinary pastime, the government of the Federation of Socialist Planets provided funded to the Contraxis Space Exploration corporation to build the space station _Notnotablog_.

 You are aboard this space station.

 Welcome to _Notnotablog_.